Nuwara Eliya: The ‘Little England’ of Sri Lanka

 English, Sinhalese, and Tamil are the languages spoken by most people there.
 The currencies accepted include Sri Lankan Rupee (LKR) and US Dollar ($).

 The colonial architectural style of Nuwara Eliya gives travelers plenty of options to stay.
-Every accommodation option is one better than the other.
+Every accommodation option is one better than the other one.
 Most hotels offer an old-world charm, panoramic vistas of the rugged mountains and magnificent views of the lush green tea plantations.

 Araliya Green Hills Hotel is an upmarket-style hotel in Nuwara Eliya.
 Warm rooms and suites oozing with old-world charm make it a romantic getaway for honeymooners and couples.
 Royal Cocoon is another interesting option.
 They have 7 luxury rooms that offer picturesque views of the hills and landscaped gardens.
 A stay for two per night at Araliya would cost $85 while Royal Cocoon is a slightly more expensive option costing about $115.